 Two pupils from each class represent their peers and gather pupil views in school.
 In addition the group will plan charity events and bring to the Head teacher views about various developments and fresh ideas on behalf of their classes.
-The group meets once every month and reviews the school improvement plan and evaluates learning.
+The group meets once every term to review the school improvement plan and evaluate learning.